VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="death6.jpg;death7.jpg;death8.jpg;death9.jpg;death10.jpg" imgDesc="Intercardinals <strong>Doom</strong> players cross through <em>Sir Grinnaux</em> and East/West <strong>Doom</strong> players stay a bit away to bait the Circle markers;Markers appear, <strong>Doom</strong> players are anchored;<strong>Non-Doom</strong> players adjust and both Crosses are North and South;Move close to <em>Sir Grinnaux</em> and look away from <em>King Thordan</em> and the <em>Dragon Eye</em>;Get knocked away and grab the cleanse puddles" slideNumber=slideCounter %}

 After the explosion, 8 *Meteor Circles* will spawn, quickly get rid of them to avoid a wipe.
-It can be useful to keep multi-hit albilities for this part.
+It can be useful to keep multi-hit abilities for this part.

 It's time for *King Thordan* to come back with his **Ancient Quaga** into **Heavenly Heel** into triple **Ascalon's Might** combo.
 As previously, mitigate the raid-wide and swap Tanks for the tank busters or use a Tank invulnerability.
 He will then cast his enrage **Aetheric Burst**.
 The cast will be cancelled if he drops below 3% HP.
 Stop any kind of damage to spare him and go into Phase 5.